First-Order Phase Transition by XY Model of Particle Dynamics: The model and its spectrum

-The ordinary dynamics of free particles does not lead to any kind of phase transition.
+In this section the model and its exact spectrum are presented.
+However, it is useful to review the basic elements of the thermodynamics by the ordinary dynamics.
+It is known that the ordinary dynamics of free particles does not lead to a phase transition.
 In particular, the one-particle partition function at temperature $T=\beta^{-1}$ for a particle of mass $m$ in a $d$-dimensional box of volume $V=L^d$ is given by \cite{wipf}